-Lars von Trier's Europa Trilogy, Still an Essential Import
+Lars von Trier's Europa Trilogy, No Longer an Essential Import

 Okay, Crime Week was fun, but I did dip into a lot of common, mainstream DVD and blu-ray releases.
 And while I do think there's a place for that here, and I'll surely do it more in the future, I also don't want to neglect, yaknow, the DVD exotica: cult, rare and off-the-beaten-path stuff, including lesser known imports that are actually far superior to their common, domestic counterparts.
 DVDs that are still essential in the age of blu-rays and UHDs.
 And to that end, I have this sweet German boxset of three of Lars von Trier's earliest films, collectively known as his Europa Trilogy.
 It beat the pants off everything else that had ever been released in the states or anywhere else in the world at the time.
 And despite being DVD-only, it still does.
 Well, mostly.